Last Updated: January 18, 2022

 But form-based codes also are practiced in a rigid manner, favoring "urbanism" over the suburban look and feel, and emphasizing urban design over performance of the parcel of land.
 While designers don't like to admit this, they too are subject to trends and shifts of opinion over time.

-4. If you employ traditionally trained city planners, who think in terms of what parts of the town or city should be used in what ways, they will need to be replaced with persons with more of a physical design background, where the important questions are the bulk of the building, how close the building comes to the street, how the parking relates to the building rather than whether there will be enough of it, and so forth.
+4. If you employ traditionally trained city planners, who think in terms of what parts of the town or city should be used in what ways, they may need to be replaced with persons with more of a physical design background, where the important questions are the bulk of the building, how close the building comes to the street, how the parking relates to the building rather than whether there will be enough of it, and so forth.

 These may be architects or simply planners trained differently.
 Expect to replace nit-picky arguments about whether a tattoo parlor is industrial, commercial, or medical with nit-picky arguments about street plantings or ratios between street width and building height.

 5. Some places are now writing hybrids that apply form-based districts within the confines of the zoning ordinance.
 If form-based codes are so great, it's good for you to ask yourself why more cities aren't applying them to their whole area.